 - Graduate students and parents of dependent children taking out federal PLUS loans will face stricter standards to qualify.

-- In June of 2014, the White House expanded the eligibility criteria for the Pay as You Earn (PAYE) student loan repayment plan.
+- In 2014, the White House expanded the eligibility criteria for the Pay as You Earn (PAYE) student loan repayment plan.
 For successful applicants, monthly student loan payments are capped at 10% of discretionary income.

 What to do